carbon-language/carbon-lang/docs/design/control_flow/return.md

 ```

 The `<expression>` in the return statement of `CreateMyObject` initializes the
 variable `x` here.
 There is no copy or similar.
-It is precisely the same as:
+It is equivalent to:

 ```carbon
 var x: MyType = <expression>;